-- Its primary products or services are classified as emerging technologies under section 3102-e(1)(b) of the PAL; or - (2) It has research and development activities in New York State, and its ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the NSF in the most recently published results from its survey Research and Development in Industry: 2002, or a comparable successor survey as determined by the Tax Department).
+- 1) Its primary products or services are classified as emerging technologies under section 3102-e(1)(b) of the PAL; or - 2) It has R&D activities in New York State, and its ratio of R&D funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the NSF in the most recently published results from its survey Research and Development in Industry: 2003, or a comparable successor survey as determined by the Tax Department).

 There are two average ratios for all surveyed companies classified on the NSF's survey.
-One average ratio is for companies doing research and development funded by the federal government, and the other average ratio is for companies doing research and development without funding by the federal government.
+One average ratio is for companies doing R&D funded by the federal government, and the other average ratio is for companies doing R&D without funding by the federal government.
 The average ratio for all surveyed companies classified is the lesser of these two ratios.

-Currently, the average ratio is 3.9% (see Table A-26 of the advance release of the NSF's survey Research and Development in Industry: 2002) for companies doing research and development funded by the federal government, and 3.6% (see Table A-27 of the advance release of the NSF's survey Research and Development in Industry: 2002) for companies doing research and development without funding by the federal government.
-Single copies of the survey are available free of charge from the Division of Science Resources Statistics, National Science Foundation, 4201 Wilson Boulevard, Suite 965, Arlington VA 22230.
-It may also be available through their Web site at www.nsf.gov/statistics/titlindx.cfm#R

-Accordingly, the most recently published lesser average ratio of the two categories comprising all surveyed companies classified is determined to be 3.6%.
-Therefore, to qualify under item (2) above, a company must have a ratio of research and development funds to net sales of at least 3.6%.
+Currently, the average ratio is 3.5% for companies doing R&D funded by the federal government, and 3.2% for companies doing R&D without funding by the federal government.
+(Single copies of the survey are available free of charge from the Division of Science Resources Statistics, National Science Foundation, 4201 Wilson Boulevard, Suite 965, Arlington VA 22230.)
+Accordingly, the lesser average ratio of the two categories is 3.2%.
+Therefore, to qualify under item 2) above, a company must have a ratio of R&D funds to net sales of at least 3.2%.